Ladera Ranch, California

 Ladera Ranch is a master-planned community and census-designated place in southern Orange County, California, just outside the city limits of Mission Viejo.
+As of the 2020 census, Ladera Ranch had a population of 26,170.

 History

 Ladera Ranch is a 4000 acre planned community, bordered by the cities of Mission Viejo and San Juan Capistrano to the west and the city of Rancho Santa Margarita to the north.
 Located along Antonio Parkway and Crown Valley Parkway, construction of the community began in 1999 on portions of the O'Neill, Avery, & Moiso families' 23000 acre Rancho Mission Viejo cattle ranch, which was the largest remaining working ranch in Orange County.

+Cancer cluster

+In 2026, the California Department of Public Health issued an FAQ, "Cancer Concerns in the Ladera Ranch Community.
+Several residents reported a high rate of pediatric cancer diagnoses in the Ladera Ranch community.
+Since 2007, nine children have been diagnosed with Ewing sarcoma, a rare bone cancer.
+According to the American Cancer Society, approximately 200 children and young adults in the United States are diagnosed with Ewing sarcoma a year.
+Ladera Ranch children represent a disproportionate number of Ewing sarcoma cases.

 Geography

 Ladera Ranch is located in the foothills of the Orange County Saddleback.
 It is bordered by Rancho Mission Viejo to the south, Las Flores to the north, and the city of Mission Viejo to the west.

 Design and development

 The Ladera Ranch development is divided into nine "villages".
 Within each village, individual builders develop an area called a neighborhood.
 There are ten or more neighborhoods per village.
 The villages are: